Employment Report Shows Strong Labor Market Passing by Deaf Americans

 Significantly, a whopping 42.9% of deaf people have opted out of the labor force, more than double the rate of hearing people (20.8%).
 The low labor force participation rate is not due to a lack of interest in employment, because National Deaf Center analysis of unemployment statistics in the report suggests deaf people are more likely than hearing people to be actively looking for work.

-Bypassing deeply familiar challenges and biases in the workplace may be why deaf people are also more likely to be self-employed (11.6% vs. 9.8% of hearing people) and business owners (4.1% vs. 3.8%).
+Bypassing deeply familiar challenges in the workplace may be why deaf people are also more likely to be self-employed (11.6% vs. 9.8% of hearing people) and business owners (4.1% vs. 3.8%).

 Other findings in the 20-page report, which was authored by Carrie Lou Garberoglio, Jeffrey Levi Palmer, Stephanie Cawthon, and Adam Sales: